 Reach the World (RTW) cultivates relationships between young students and volunteer world travelers through an innovative program of online journalism and face-to-face interactions.
-RTW provides direct programming to school, afterschool and summer school sites in New York City, and online programming to sites worldwide.
+RTW provides direct programming to school, afterschool and summer school sites in New York City, and online programming to sites nationwide.
 The National Geographic Society Education Foundation named RTW a Model Program in Geography Education and the HP Catalyst Initiative named RTW a world innovator in STEM+ education.

 Reach the World was created to solve two major problems faced by youth in under-served communities: the narrowing of the curriculum, which forces out all subjects other than Literacy and Mathematics; and the unequal access to technology tools.
 Read more about the case for geography education here!

 Reach the World’s mission is to help elementary and secondary school students and teachers to develop the knowledge, attitudes, values and thinking skills needed for responsible citizenship in a complex, culturally diverse and rapidly changing world.
 Through its interactive website, RTW enriches the curriculum by connecting classrooms to volunteer world travelers who are studying or exploring around the globe.
 RTW identifies and trains volunteer travelers, manages web-based journalistic content posted weekly by these travelers, and delivers training and support to the schools in its programs.
 Most of RTW’s travelers are college students on study abroad programs around the world, while others are independent explorers.

 Reach the World provides two levels of service.
 For sites located in New York City, the RTW Full Program includes traveler:classroom matching, video conferencing, on-site support from classroom interns, and teacher professional development.
 For sites located outside of New York City, the RTW Online Program includes traveler:classroom matching and video conferencing.